tarungupta96/UserSignUpLogin/README.md

 ## Constraints

-There are some constraints that I have put on some fields while Sign Up
+There are some constraints on the fields while Sign Up

 |     Field      |               Descriptions                                 |
 |:---------------|:-----------------------------------------------------------|